thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 At any given time, the Unix shell has a **current working directory**.
 By convention, the current working directory is displayed in your shell's prompt.
 That way, you know where you are in the your computer's file system hierarchy at all times.

-From the command line, you can reference the current working directory with the period `.` symbol.
+From the command line, you can reference the current working directory with the period `.` character.
 You'll get to play around with this in a minute.
 Typically, a new shell session will set the current working directory to your user account's home directory when it starts.

 ### The home directory